Updated: 07.01.2021, by: Jesper Jakobsen

-In this guide, we'll give you the basics to creating an app - and provide you with some best practice tips & tricks along the way.
+In this guide, we will give you the basics to creating an app - and provide you with some best practice tips & tricks along the way.

 (Apart from the contents you have at hand, you'll have to create a theme for your app.
-Read more about theme here).
+Read more about themes here).

 - The first section is about creating the frontpage of the app